serilog/serilog-settings-configuration/README.md

 For legacy .NET Framework projects it also scans default probing path(s).

-For all other cases, as well as in the case of non-conventional configuration assembly names **DO** use `Using` section.
+For all other cases, as well as in the case of non-conventional configuration assembly names **DO** use [Using](#using-section-and-auto-discovery-of-configuration-assemblies) section.

 #### .NET 5.0 Single File Applications

-Currently, auto-discovery of configuration assemblies is not supported in bundled mode.
-Use `Using` section for workaround.
+Currently, auto-discovery of configuration assemblies is not supported in bundled mode. **DO** use [Using](#using-section-and-auto-discovery-of-configuration-assemblies) section for workaround.

 ### MinimumLevel, LevelSwitches, overrides and dynamic reload